josheeg/Game-Note/README.md

 /research_codebase "forcasting programs in python with tensorflow and keras cnn ltsm deep neuronetworks"

-kilo code cli may get around the timeouts and use the prompt..

-antigravity

-TOKENS=9000 OLLAMA_TIMEOUT=10800 OPENAI_TIMEOUT=10800 antigravity

 web interface styled by css sheet into web plugin stylus css from asking gemini from the blank goose page